 Spinal Cord Stimulation

-Pain messages travel over nerve pathways to the spine.
-The spine carries the messages to the brain.
+Pain messages travel over nerve pathways to the spinal cord, inside the spine.
+The spinal cord carries the messages to the brain.
 Constant pain messages can cause long-term pain that is hard to treat.
 This is known as chronic pain.
-Spinal cord stimulation uses a power source to send signals to your spine.
-These signals help block the pain by replacing it with a more pleasant feeling.
+Spinal cord stimulation uses a medical device to send signals to your spine.
+These signals help block the pain.

 Keeping a Pain Log